CoffeaTeam/coffea-casa/docs/index.rst

 How to start to work with ``coffea-casa``:

 :doc:`setup`
     How to setup ``coffea-casa`` JH notebook.

-:doc:`examples`
+:doc:`adl1`
+    A brief examples Jupyter notebook, using :class:`CoffeaCasaCluster`

+:doc:`coffea_xcache`
-    A brief examples Jupyter notebooks, using :class:`CoffeaCasaCluster`
+    A brief examples Jupyter notebook using XCache, using :class:`CoffeaCasaCluster`

-Configuration of ``coffea-casa`` AF together with JupyterLab extension:
+Configuration of ``coffea-casa`` AF together with Dask JupyterLab extension:

 :doc:`configuration`